-There is an additional charge of \$65 for in-house suspension.
+There is an additional \$65 charge for in-house suspension.
 (This is to cover the cost of hiring someone to monitor the suspension room.)

 The student must attend school; however, the student is isolated and supervised while doing assigned work.